Closing Ceremony of CyberBridge Held in Rome: A Strategic Training Project for Digital Resilience in Africa

-CyberBridge forms part of Italy’s broader strategic cooperation and institutional capacity-building efforts with the African continent, with the objective of enhancing international dialogue and promoting greater digital resilience among partner countries.
+CyberBridge forms part of Italy’s broader strategic cooperation and institutional capacity-building efforts with Africa, with the objective of enhancing international dialogue and promoting greater digital resilience among partner countries.

 The initiative was conceived in response to the growing importance of cybersecurity for Africa’s economic, institutional, and infrastructural development, within a context marked by rapid digital transformation and an increasing number of cyber threats targeting governments, public institutions, and critical infrastructure.

-- a specialist module at the National Cybersecurity Agency dedicated to cyber diplomacy, international norms applicable to cyberspace, and public policies for digital security, followed by a visit to the Italian CSIRT;
+· a specialist module at the National Cybersecurity Agency dedicated to cyber diplomacy, international norms applicable to cyberspace, and public policies for digital security, followed by a visit to the Italian Computer Security Incident Response Team (CSIRT);

 In particular, at the National Cybersecurity Agency, participants explored both the Italian and European cybersecurity architectures, with a focus on governance, coordination, and incident response models.
 The programme also addressed the management of cyberattacks and the strengthening of operational capabilities through the analysis of case studies and coordinated response procedures.